Draft 2025-2030 Transportation Improvement Program

 NYSDOT Functional Classification Codes and Map

-*Note: For pavement related projects federal-aid cannot be used on roads functionally classified as local (8, 9 and 19).
+*Note: For pavement related projects, federal-aid cannot be used on roads functionally classified as local (8, 9 and 19).

 Trails and Complete Streets Resources